hkotek/hkotek.com/_posts/2023-1-3-altac-jobs-for-social-scientists.md

 ## Work at academic institutions

 There are many roles in academia that aren't research-related, either on the tenure track or otherwise.
-There are **teaching stream** jobs, there are administation jobs, e.g. **Assistant Dean** of students or **Director of Postdoctoral Affairs**.
-There are also librarian, outreach, and science communication jobs.
-The list of titles is too long to exhaustively list, but here are a few examples:
+There are **teaching stream** jobs, there are administation jobs such as **Assistant Dean** of students or **Director of Postdoctoral Affairs**.
+There are also options like **librarian, course coordinator, office manager,** etc. A list of titles would too long to exhaustively compile, but here are a few examples:

 > "Academic librarian ("Digital Scholarship Specialist"): I focus on text + data mining."